Tie Dye History

-Art may have started as designs on cave walls, but it eventually expanded to include designs on clothing.
-Art and clothing advanced at different rates around the world with local materials for clothing and dyes and techniques from previous generations.
+Art may have started as designs on cave walls, but it eventually included designs on clothing.
+Art and clothing advanced based on locally available materials and weaving and dyeing traditions of local elders.

-When was tie dye invented and who invented tie dye are open questions, but India and Japan are most commonly mentioned in tie dye histories.
+When was tie dye invented and who invented tie dye are open questions.
+India, Japan and Africa are most commonly mentioned in written tie dye histories.

 Bandhani is the oldest known tie dye tradition.
 Its designs are dots made by plucking and tying many small points with thread before dyeing.
 It’s also known as Bandhni, Bandhej, and Plangi.

 Bandhani dates to the Indus Valley Civilization in the Bronze age.
 The earliest illustrations are paintings on Ajanta Cave walls depicting the life of Buddha.

 Shibori is the second oldest known tie dye tradition still practiced.

 - Arashi is a pole wrap resist technique.